BhavyanshM/MapSenseROS/README.md

 MapSense is a fast perception algorithm for extracting a map of the world for various applications including robotics and augmented reality.
 Planar regions are abundantly available in most indoor and urban environment settings.
 The current project aims to provide a fast planar region extraction algorithm for footstep planning on legged robots.
-The MapSense planar region extraction algorithm uses OpenCL to perform GPU-accelerated planar region detection and extraction from depth images.
+The MapSense algorithm uses OpenCL to perform GPU-accelerated planar region detection and extraction from depth images.
 It can be used with any off-the-shelve depth image sensor.
 Some examples include RealSense L515, RealSense D435, Microsoft Kinect, and others.

 ![](Github_Images/Combined_FirstPage_v2.jpg)